 For the investment firm, we slightly modified the methodology.
 Since the investment firm is not a trading venue, we compare transactions via the investment firm to transactions occurring via other investment firms.
-The other steps remain the same.
+The other steps in the methodology remain the same.

-The outcome below shows that clients got a worse price in 30-35% of the cases and a better price in 32-36% of the transactions when compared to prices in the reference firms and Euronext.
-That is: 33.5% was worse when compared to transactions from other investment firms and 30.8% was worse when compared to transactions executed on Euronext Amsterdam (which is the most liquid trading venue available in our dataset).
+The outcome below shows that clients got a worse price in 31-34% of the cases and a better price in 32-36% of the transactions compared to prices via other investment firms (and via other investment firms on Euronext Amsterdam).
+That is: 33.5% was worse when compared to transactions via other investment firms and 30.8% was worse when compared to transactions executed via other investment firms on Euronext Amsterdam.

-We found that - on average, when compared to executions on Euronext Amsterdam - clients trading on Investment firm A are paying 1.38 basis points extra per transaction (or \notin 0.42 worse for transaction of \notin 3,000).
+We found that - on average, when compared to executions on Euronext Amsterdam - clients trading via Investment firm A are paying 1.38 basis points extra per transaction (or \notin 0.42 worse for transaction of \notin 3,000).

-Investment firm A Execution prices vs other investment firms and Euronext Amsterdam Worse Similar Better Execution price vs other investment firms 33.5% 34.4% 32.1% Based on > 100,000 transactions Execution price vs Euronext Amsterdam 30.8% 33.5% 35.7% Based on 84,977 transactions Price improvement or deterioration Average price deterioration vs Euronext Amsterdam 1.4 bps Based on 84,977 transactions Average price deterioration for a trade of € 1,000 € 0.14 Based on 84,977 transactions Average price deterioration for a trade of € 3,000 € 0.42 Based on 84,977 transactions
+Investment firm A Execution prices vs other investment firms and Euronext Amsterdam Worse Similar Better Execution price vs other investment firms 33.5% 34.4% 32.1% Based on > 100,000 transactions Execution price vs Euronext Amsterdam 30.8% 33.5% 35.7% Based on 84,977 transactions Price impr ovement or deterior ation Average price deterioration vs Euronext Amsterdam 1.4 bps Based on 84,977 transactions Average price deterioration for a trade of € 1,000 € 0.14 Based on 84,977 transactions Average price deterioration for a trade of € 3,000 € 0.42 Based on 84,977 transactions